ntlind/ntlind/README.md

 ## Learning Projects for 2025
 - 👁️ Explore how llama3.2-vision might be used for recognition and tracking tasks on streamed video
 - 📋 Finish working through my System Design backlog
-- 🚁 Build an FPV drone from scratch to fly around Rocky Mountain National Park
+- 🚁 Build an FPV drone from scratch to fly around Rocky Mountain National Park using [open source software](https://betaflight.com/)